 Groups can be general, or they may be specialized.
 For example, we may offer a women-only group at Alina Lodge or one for students with a specific type of addiction.
 You may be able to pick from groups that interest you or be assigned to one that seems like a good fit based on your individualized care plan.

 What Are the Benefits of Group Therapy?

-The benefits of a group therapy program are vast.
+The benefits of a group therapy center are vast.
 Besides offering support, group therapy shows you that you are not alone in your fight against addiction.
 You have a chance to see that you face many of the same hurdles as others in the group.
 Some of them will likely have made it over those hurdles and be able to guide you.